Chicago shooting: Man charged with killing high school student in Little Village, police say

-CHICAGO (WLS) -- A man has been charged with the shooting death of a 17-year-old Curie High School student, Chicago police said.

-Anthony Heredia, 19, shot and killed Tierra Franklin in Little Village on Friday, police said Sunday.
+Anthony Heredia, 19, shot and killed Tiera Franklin in Little Village on Friday, police said Sunday.

-On Saturday, family and friends gathered to remember the life of Tierra Franklin.
+On Saturday, family and friends gathered to remember the life of the teen.

 Franklin just buried her mother in April and her father was killed when she was only 5 years old.
 Now, her family is planning her funeral after she was shot and killed.